zq00/glmhd/README.md

 ## Feedback

-If you encounter errors or would like to provide feedbacks, please use [Github -> Issues](https://github.com/zq00/glmhd/issues) to reach us.
+If you encounter error or would like to provide feedback, please use [Github -> Issues](https://github.com/zq00/glmhd/issues) to reach us.
 Thank you!